snap-bit/snap-bit.github.io/about.md

 The "Wow!
 It works!" effect on our kids and the simple way of connecting the micro:bit with the Snap Circuits guaranteed more new hours of excitement in learning with fun.

-Starting a small family business is a new endevour for our family -- the one of enterpreneurship.
+Starting a small family business is a new adventure for our family -- the one of enterpreneurship.
 We hope that snap:bit will bring as much joy in learning to many other families as it has done to us.